metricq/metricq-source-cmd/README.md

 A simple MetricQ source that executes a set of commands that return floating point numbers and sends them as metrics.

+This source is more a proof of concept than a production-ready thing for the following considerations.

 # Security considerations

 This source allows full code execution for anyone who: